 Here, at DJ Doors & Electrical Services Ltd, we understand that your business must have automatic doors that provide the highest security and safety features, and yet allow the company to be open at all relevant times, and most importantly, to all customers, including those with disabilities or mobility issues.

-Since the Disability Discrimination Act was introduced in 1995, we have been assisting customers to facilitate accessibility for all in line with BS/EN16005 and 7036 for risk assessing and design of your entrance.
+Since the Disability Discrimination Act (DDA) was introduced in 1995, we have been assisting customers to facilitate accessibility in line with BS/EN16005 and 7036 for risk assessing and design of your entrance.

 We understand the requirements of the DDA specification and so from the early site survey to the automatic disabled door installation stage, our company has available a wide range of cost-effective solutions, devised to suit the most stringent requirements in the context of automatic disabled doors.

 It is critical to ensure the perfect placement of the automatic disabled access door and as such, it ensures that any disabled people that wish to enter your premises can do it freely, fast, without being forced to move unnecessarily.

 Once in, the door should not stop them from moving around, and finally, the placement of the door should allow disabled customers with easy exit, without any hindrance, just as a non-disabled person would do.